iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 ### Synchronization conflicts

-*Synchronization conflicts*, where the two distinct iModels in the synchronization have conflicting changes, are *source authoritative* in the transformer.
-The default transformer always resolves conflicts with the source winning.
+Conflicts during a transformation are resolved in favor of the element which was modified most recently.
+Elements in transformations are considered in conflict when their [code](/bis/intro/codes) is the same (after remapping the [CodeSpec](/bis/intro/codes/#codespec) and [CodeScope](/learning/core-common/codes/code/#codescope-property)).
-An element identified within the target as being from the source will be updated to match the source.
+In total, the target's properties will be updated to match the source's if the source has a later LastMod time.

-As such, it is up to the user of the transformer to check whether the element has been changed in both and handle any perceived conflicts.
+You can override the method [`IModelTransformer.hasElementChanged`](/reference/core-transformer/imodels/imodeltransformer/haselementchanged/) in your transformer implementation to use more specific logic for determining if an element should be considered changed.

-Some data in the iModel follows more specific rules for conflicts:
+Some other data in the iModel follows more specific rules for conflicts:

 - [ECSchemas](/bis/ec/ec-schema/) are not merged automatically, they will not be inserted into the target if the same version already exists in it.